 Because let’s be honest, people in your life think you’re a bit crazy, with the traveling symptoms and what not.

 The story of our lives.

 Digestive issues or indigestion?

-Before we delve further in the subject, I think we should make sure we understand each other.
+Before we delve further into the subject, I think we should make sure we understand each other.
 As you have guessed by now, I’m talking about gut issues.
-But there is a difference between the occasional indigestion and chronic digestive issues.
+But there is a difference between occasional indigestion and chronic digestive issues.

 Indigestion is a stomach ache, maybe diarrhea, maybe nausea.
 It has a very defined cause, that you can actually trace back and pinpoint.